Housel History, Family Crest & Coats of Arms

-Important Dates for the Housel family
+Early History of the Housel family

 This web page shows only a small excerpt of our Housel research.
 Another 35 words (2 lines of text) covering the year 1379 is included under the topic Early Housel History in all our PDF Extended History products and printed products wherever possible.

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Housel include Housely, Houseley, Hously, Housley and others.